-The Department's rules concerning registration, scheduling, course load, and changes in schedule are the same as those stated in the Graduate School Handbook.
-Throughout this document, credit hours refer to graduate-level credits only (5000 and above in FST, 4000 and above in other departments).
+The department's rules concerning registration, scheduling, course load, and changes in schedule are the same as those stated in the Graduate School Handbook.
+Throughout this document, credit hours refer to graduate-level credits only (5000 and above in FST, 4000 and above in other departments taught by faculty).
 For classes offered at both graduate and undergraduate levels, make sure to register for the graduate-level section of the class (typically 10XX section).
-Undergraduate credits do not meet department or University requirements for graduate programs.
-English as a second language courses (any courses in EDUTL) do not count towards the department requirements.
+Undergraduate credits do not meet department or university requirements for graduate programs.
+English as a second language courses (any courses in EDUTL) do not count toward the department requirements.

-In this Department, 18 credit hours per semester is considered a full-time course load.
-All Graduate Fellows, GRAs and GTAs must enroll for 18 credit hours per semester (Fall and Spring) and 8 credit hours during the Summer term.
+In this department, 18 credit hours per semester is considered a full-time course load.
+All Graduate Fellows and Graduate Associates must enroll for 18 credit hours per semester (autumn and spring) and 12 credit hours during the summer term.

-The Department shall maintain a file on each student and it must contain: all application materials; a record of the student's academic performance at The Ohio State University; record of the student's completed safety training, copies of the approved course schedule and research proposal; copies of all official correspondence and forms from, to, or about the student from the advisor, the Graduate Studies Committee, the Department, the Graduate School, and other faculty members and administrative units of the University.
+The department shall maintain a file on each student and it must contain: all application materials; a record of the student's academic performance at The Ohio State University; a record of the student's completed safety training, copies of the approved course schedule, and research proposal; copies of all official correspondence and forms from, to, or about the student from the advisor, the Graduate Studies Committee, the department, the Graduate School, and other faculty members and administrative units of the university.